How did this teenager’s drawing wind up in a Jasper Johns painting at the Whitney?

 A new work debuting in a major exhibition raises complex questions about artistic license and appropriation

 SALISBURY, CONN. — The artist — not just any artist but perhaps America’s most famous living artist — wrote to the teenager this April.
-Jéan-Marc Togodgue, who grew up in the Republic of Cameroon in west-central Africa without running water or his own bed, asked the woman he calls Mom to read the handwritten letter.
+Jéan-Marc Togodgue, who grew up in the Republic of Cameroon in west-central Africa without running water or his own bed, asked the woman he calls Mom to read the personal letter.

 Togodgue spoke French in his native country.
 And even if his English has come a long way since he arrived in the United States four years ago, he wanted to fully understand the words written by Jasper Johns.
 So Rita Delgado, who, along with husband Jeff Ruskin, hosts Togodgue as he attends the all-boys Salisbury School in Connecticut, read the letter out loud in their living room.